tiste/sheriff/README.md

 ### /reviews

-When 2 or more approvals are given to your pull request, it will pass the status check to green, otherwise red.
+When 2 or more approvals are given to your pull request, sheriff will approve.
 It will also check on requested reviewers.

 > You can configure the minimum number of reviews with the query param `?minimum=1`